IanBrettell/PhD-thesis/docs/05-MIKK_F2.md

 ## Discussion

 These results of this chapter confirm that the F~2~ cross method applied to the MIKK panel is a powerful technique for the discovery of loci associated with complex traits.
 I applied modern computational methods to first develop a data-driven analysis of fish behaviour, and then select a subset of inbred lines that diverged in both their own behaviour, and the extent to which they transmitted their behaviours to their social partners.
 I then performed an F~2~ cross with those lines to map the genetic variants associated with those differences.
 Although this analysis was vastly under-powered, I nevertheless discovered a number of statistically significant loci in orthologue genes that have been found to be related to neurological phenotypes in mice, rats, and humans.
 Future work can functionally validate these loci with targeted CRISPR-Cas9 knockouts, expanding on our knowledge about the genetic and environmental contributions to trait variation through an improved ability to control both genes and social environment with inbred lines that are representative of the kinds of variation that is naturally occurring in the wild.
-[MAKE THIS SEXIER]